Problem

 </picture>

-Using the loading="lazy" attribute ensures that images are only downloaded as they enter the user’s viewport, saving bandwidth on slow connections.
+Using the loading="lazy" attribute ensures images are only downloaded as they enter the user’s viewport, saving bandwidth.

 4. Efficient Search Indexing

 docmd generates scoped search indices to keep the memory footprint low.
 However, for extremely large sites, the Search Plugin can still be memory-intensive.
-Encourage users on mobile to use the search bar only when necessary, or optimise your index as described in the Local-First Search Guide.
+Optimise your index as described in the Local-First Search Guide.

 Trade-offs

-Prioritizing performance for low-end devices often means avoiding “heavy” interactive features like complex 3D visualizations or large client-side data processing.
-This is a deliberate design choice that values inclusivity and speed over visual complexity, ensuring your documentation remains a useful resource for the widest possible audience.
+Prioritising performance for low-end devices means avoiding “heavy” interactive features like complex 3D visualisations.
+This is a deliberate design choice that values inclusivity and speed over visual complexity.
+It ensures your documentation remains useful for the widest audience possible.